Service charge: what you need to know

 Legal and regulatory

-There are laws in place that protect you as a leaseholder and give you certain rights about your service charges.
+There are laws in place that protect you as a leaseholder and give you certain rights about your service charge.

 Payment and Direct Debit